-As the ongoing pandemic has a larger segment of the population working from home — with all of its attendant distractions — and the setting is ripe for exploitation.
+Through the COVID-19 pandemic, as a larger segment of the population worked (or continue to work) from home — with all of its attendant distractions — the settings are ripe for exploitation.
 The humble home router has become the surface attack, and the harried, hurried, tired and stressed employee the target of choice.
 It’s no wonder that within months of the pandemic’s first lockdown, over 4,000 malicious COVID sites popped up on the internet.

 How often do cyberattacks occur?